inab/disease_perception/REST/INSTALL.md

-# Install instructions of comorbidities REST API
+# Install instructions of Disease PERCEPTION REST API

 The source code of this API is written for Python 3.5 or later.
 It depends on standard libreries, plus the ones declared in [requirements.txt](requirements.txt).